Sheet Music Review

 I can understand why the authors might have wanted the overall appearance of the books to be “clean”, allowing for teachers to use coloured marker pens for example, but I don’t see why the cartoons could not have been colour.

 It’s apparent that the book has not been adapted for the UK market in any way.
-Imagery that appeals to American kids doesn’t always translate well.
+Imagery that perhaps appeals to American kids doesn’t always translate well.
+Meanwhile, tunes well known to UK children are conspicuously absent, making the material more difficult to connect with their prior learning.

 I quickly developed concerns about the quality of the music engraving too.
 Where notation is used it is suitably large, but treble clefs appear pixilated, like low resolution computer graphics.